PatrickLipka/tt/README.md

 #### `nt [<Project Name>/]<Task Name>`
 Creates a new task with the given name inside the currently active project and sets it active.\
-If the optional parameter `<Project Name>` is present, the task si beeing created in the specified Project instead.
-This also changes the active project\
+If the optional parameter `<Project Name>` is present, the task is beeing created in the specified Project instead.
+This also changes the active project to `<Project Name>`\
 The task name must be different from existing tasks.

 Examples: